Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 ^^^^^^^^

 DMA transfer block size in bytes.
-A different size may be specified when issuing the DMA transfer command.
+A different size may be specified when issuing the woke DMA transfer command.